-Its vision is to save the lives of everyone who needs a bone marrow or stem cell transplant.
+It's vision is to save the lives of everyone who needs a bone marrow or stem cell transplant.
 Established in 1974, the Anthony Nolan Bone Marrow Register was the founding member of Bone Marrows Worldwide in 1988.
-Today the register has over 600,000 potential donors on it.
+Today the register has almost 1⁄2 million potential donors on it.